What are tantrums?

 You might see screaming, stiffening limbs, an arched back, kicking, falling down, flailing about or running away.
 In some cases, children hold their breath, vomit, break things or hurt themselves or other people as part of a tantrum.

 Why tantrums happen

+This is because young children are still at an early stage of social, emotional and language development.
+They can’t always communicate their needs and feelings, including the desire to do things for themselves, so they might get frustrated.
+And they’re learning that how they behave influences others.
 So tantrums are one of the ways that young children express and manage feelings, and try to understand or change what’s going on around them.

 For both toddlers and older children, there are things that can make tantrums more likely to happen: